How much money goes to charity when you donate?

 Blockchain lets charities track payments (mostly for digital currencies) from donors to the beneficiaries, allowing supporters to see how their money is being put to good use.
 The homeless charity St. Mungo’s used blockchain technology to allow their supporters to track the impact of their donations, allowing them to request a refund if they felt that their money was not being put to good use.
 Other big names in the charity world, such as the Irish Red Cross and Save the Children, have also jumped on the blockchain bandwagon, leading the way towards a new relationship between donors and charities.
 It won’t be long before smaller charities follow suit.

 At GoodBox we are energised by changes in the sector, and how technology can provide an answer for persistent problems.
-We keep our eyes and ears open to feedback from both charities and donors, through roundtables, surveys and ongoing research, thereby ensuring that all of our products are guided by user-led insights.
+This was a founding principle behind the creation of our contactless charity collection boxes.